 I clear my throat.
 Fucking marketing acronyms.
-BDR’s.
-SQL’s.
-MQL’s.
-RFP’s.
-CPC’s.
-CR’s.
-ROI’s.
-USP’s.
+BDRs.
+SQLs.
+MQLs.
+RFPs.
+CPCs.
+CRs.
+ROIs.
+USPs.
 They are endless.
 In most meetings, half a dozen get dropped.
 I say my bit for the meeting.
 With all due modesty, I can say that I’m a good writer.
 My job is largely about writing.
-But when it comes to fitting into a company culture, in presenting things inside of the accepted siloes of communication, in working as part of a team, and in giving caring about a corporate mission, I’m afraid my experience is as lacking as my heart.
+But when it comes to fitting into a company culture, in presenting things inside the accepted silos of communication, in working as part of a team, and in caring about a corporate mission, I’m afraid my experience is as lacking as my heart.
 Yet here I am speaking with relative competence about a piece of paid content I am creating for the company to generate more emails for our list and to get more people interested in an upcoming webinar.
 All stuff that generates MQLs, or market qualified leads — which can, in turn, lead to five- or six-figure accounts for the company.

 Jamie is a young Korean woman who joined the company after me, as sharp and fast as a guillotine, her intense drive filtered through often-dismissive Millennial sarcasm.
 I’m a little scared of her.

 “Uh,” she says, a finger twirling around a long strand of black hair, curled at the ends.
 Her eyes roll from her computer to me, without any movement of her head.
 “So, like, you’re going to write that up this week?”
 I know, somehow, she went to Oral Roberts University, which makes her and me not just different kinds of people but a different species altogether.

 I nod.
 Jamie has black, thigh-high socks and a blue skirt, but when she sits and crosses her legs like she is doing now, there is an exposed, four-inch gap of skin I try not to notice.
 An off-white blouse comes down each shoulder and is secured up to the modest second-to-last button.
 A gold cross hangs from her neck just above the unseen chasm of her cleavage.